-Buildings 2%

-Computer and equipment 45%
+Buildings Computer and equipment 2% 45%

 Vehicles 30%

 Furniture and equipment 20%

-Leasehold improvements Straight-line over the
+Software Straight-line over 5 years

-term of the lease
+Leasehold improvements Straight -line over the term of the lease

 (j) Impairment of long-lived assets:

 An impairment charge is recognized for long-lived assets when an event or change in circumstances causes an asset's carrying value to exceed the total undiscounted cash flows expected from its use and eventual disposition.
 The impairment charge is calculated as the difference between the fair value of the asset and its carrying value.